WWE Rumors: Former Champion Believes WWE Could Be Behind Dean Ambrose To Jon Moxley Change

 “Here’s my problem with the whole situation.
 If I saw Jon Moxley pop up on WWE TV next week, I wouldn’t have a problem with all the money that was spent and the different road they took me down.
 My problem is, who the hell is he going to work with?
 Because at the end of the day, if you put a tuxedo on a pig, it’s still a pig.
 I’m not calling Dean a pig, but it’s the same thing wrapped in a different suit.”

-Bully Ray asked if Jon Moxley would go on to feud with Roman Reigns of Seth Rollins?
+Bully Ray asked if Jon Moxley would go on to feud with Roman Reigns or Seth Rollins?
 Sure, it would be a different feud but still exactly the same as if it was Dean Ambrose facing them.
 There are many theories rolling around regarding Moxley’s return to wrestling, but is WWE really behind all of it?
 Anything is possible, but only time will tell.